 Los Glaciares National Park

-This magnificent park's name refers to the 47 glaciers originating from the Southern Patagonian Ice Field, the largest ice cap outside of Antarctica, Greenland, and Iceland.
+This magnificent park's name refers to the 47 glaciers that originate from the Southern Patagonian Ice Field, the largest ice cap outside of Antarctica, Greenland, and Iceland.
 Of these 47 glaciers, 13 flow directly into the Atlantic Ocean.
 The park is divided into northern and southern sections.
-The northern half consists of part of Viedma Lake, the huge Viedma Glacier and a few minor glaciers, and a number of mountains, like Mount Fitz Roy and Cerro Torre, that are very popular among climbers and trekkers.
+The northern half includes part of Viedma Lake, the vast Viedma Glacier, several minor glaciers, and numerous mountains such as Mount Fitz Roy and Cerro Torre, which are very popular among climbers and trekkers.
 Fitz Roy is perhaps Argentina’s most recognizable peak.

-The southern part also has a number of glaciers including three major ones that flow into Argentino Lake: Perito Moreno Glacier, Upsala Glacier, and Spegazzini Glacier.
-Visitors must take a boat to visit Upsala and Spegazzini, the only way to get up close to their huge faces.
+The southern part also features several glaciers, including three major ones that flow into Argentino Lake: Perito Moreno Glacier, Upsala Glacier, and Spegazzini Glacier.
+Visitors must take a boat to visit Upsala and Spegazzini, as this is the only way to get up close to their massive faces.
 Perito Moreno may be the world’s most famous glacier, easily accessible from the town of El Calafate.

 Laguna de los Tres and Monte Fitz Roy, Argentina